 Clinical support is led by the Head of Clinical Services and is delivered by a core team of clinicians to include Clinical Psychologists, Forensic Psychologists, Psychotherapists, Occupational Therapists and Speech & Language Therapists.

 Each service’s designated team will reflect the needs of the children and young people that live and learn within the schools and or homes, however additional support can also be accessed from other specialists within the wider Clinical Team.
 This enables us to be responsive to any newly identified, time limited or changing needs of an individual throughout their placement with us.

 Offering highly specialised assessment, consultation, reflective practice supervision and bespoke training, the Clinical Team work directly with education and care staff teams to develop a shared understanding of the children, the resources and the practices needed.
 This ensures that we deliver the highest quality provision which maximises each person’s quality of life and personal achievements.

 Within our specialist schools the clinicians aim to reduce potential barriers to learning and educational success by working directly with the children and young people in line with their ECHP recommendations.

 Our evidence informed models are based on best practice guidance and are governed through the Outcomes First Governance Framework.

-Education at our local DfE registered school is provided in a structured & caring environment and is planned to meet both academic & pastoral needs.
-We aim to give individual attention where required, but to also encourage all young people to be as independent as possible both in their learning and in their social & personal development.
+Education at our local DfE registered school is provided in a structured and caring environment and is planned to meet both academic and pastoral needs.
+We aim to give individual attention where required, but to also encourage all young people to be as independent as possible both in their learning and in their social and personal development.
 We believe education is a partnership between the children, home and the school

 Hillcrest Poppy Lodge offers a range of outdoor activities aimed at rebuilding low self-esteem and enhancing positive self-image.
 The close proximity to the island beach, South Downs and the New Forest ensure plenty of activities are on offer including fishing, horse riding and mountain biking.